gabriel8fm/aws-vpc-with-nat-instance/README.md

 * **main.tf**

-Root configuration responsible to linking another modules and also have the provider settings.
+Root configuration responsible for linking other modules and also has the provider settings.

 #### Terraform Init

-First of all you need to configure your AWS credentials inside this file `/home/USERNAME/.aws/credentials`.
+First of all, you need to configure your AWS credentials inside this file `/home/USERNAME/.aws/credentials`.
 Then run:

 > terraform init

-This command will download the modules dependencies.
+This command will download the module's dependencies.

 #### Terraform Plan